-On August 1, 2017, I arrived at Zug Island.
-I was met by Brenna Harden, EES Environmental Engineer, Rob Sanch, DTE, Mike Krchmar, EES Plant Manager, and Rhianna Dornbos, NTH.
+On August 21, 2018, I arrived on Zug Island.
+I was met by Brenna Harden, EES Environmental Engineer, Elise Ciak, EES, and Rob Sanch, DTE.
 We discussed battery operations and recordkeeping.

-Currently USS is using coke from its facility in Clairton Works and it is delivered by train which blocks the entrance and exit to the island.
-Note, the prior inspection report had coal instead of coke in the prior sentence.
-This was an error.
-USS is not using any coke that is being produced by EES.
-The current operation is 118 ovens per day and 13 hours, 7 minutes coking time per oven.
-Every 11 minutes there is a push.
+Currently USSGLW is using coke from its facility in Clairton Works, and it is delivered by train which blocks the entrance and exit to the island.
+USSGLW is not using any coke that is being produced by EES.
+The current operation is 114-115 ovens per day and a 17 hour coking time per oven.